 - U.S. Strategy for Engagement in Central America

 - Investing in Energy Potential in the Caribbean

 - Funding for the United States Agency for International Development (USAID)

 Congressmember Adriano Espaillat is also concerned with funding the State Department, and believes in the importance of diplomacy.
 He is also concerned with national security.
 That is why he introduced the Make Our Government Safe Act, which would amend the National Security Act of 1947 to prevent anyone from serving on the National Security Council who has made the statements that Steve Bannon did about taking down the system.
 His bill would prevent someone who has threatened to destroy the government from participating in or attending National Security Council meetings.

 More on Foreign Affairs

-NEW YORK, N.Y. – Today, Representative Adriano Espaillat (NY-13) released the following statement in recognition of the 17th year anniversary of the attacks of September 11, 2001.
+NEW YORK, NY – Today, Representative Adriano Espaillat (NY-13) released the following statement in response to the tragedies at two mosques in Christchurch, New Zealand.